Skip to main content

 Intent

-Ensures that each object gets loaded only once by keeping every loaded object in a map.
+The Identity Map design pattern aims to ensure that each object gets loaded only once by keeping every loaded object in a map.
+It looks up objects using the map when referring to them, thus avoiding duplicate objects in memory.

 Explanation